 StocksCafe is one of Singapore’s most popular portfolio tracking or stock tracking platform, it has grown with lots of fanfare on local forums like hardwarezone and in the local blogging scene, for good reason.

-It is free and easy to use, offers a very comprehensive set of features for all investor types and helps you better understand the performance of your investments.
-You are not limited to just P&L tracking, but also visualising your dividend history, expected payout dates and more.
-It supports exchanges from Singapore, Malaysia, US and Hong Kong.
+It is free and easy to use, offers a very comprehensive set of features for all investor types, and helps you better understand the performance of your investments.
+You are not limited to just P&L tracking, but also visualizing your dividend history, expected payout dates, and more.
+It supports exchanges from Singapore, Malaysia, the US, and Hong Kong.

-I’d like to start talking about some of my most utilised features on StocksCafe, why I use them and how I use them.
+I’d like to start talking about some of my most utilized features on StocksCafe, why I use them, and how I use them.

 The Portfolio section is sort of like the hub of all your investment reporting.

-In this page, you can find the profit and loss (P&L) impact for both unrealised and realised positions in multiple currencies, and your overall P&L – per portfolio and across all your portfolios.
+On this page, you can find the profit and loss (P&L) impact for both unrealized and realized positions in multiple currencies, and your overall P&L – per portfolio and across all your portfolios.

 Portfolio-level tracking is very helpful as it gives you the ability to separate your trades and stock positions into multiple virtual portfolios for tracking and analysis.